maxgombos/maxgombos.github.io/portfolio.markdown

 ---
 title: Portfolio
+feature_text: |
-feature_text: "A Few Featured Projects"
+  ## A Few Featured Projects
 feature_image: "https://picsum.photos/2560/600?image=873"
-excerpt: "A demo of Markdown and HTML includes"
+excerpt: "A portfolio page."
 ---
 Nothing to see here quite yet!
+As I continue to work on projects in the future, check back here to see how my work progresses.